 All detentions will be served after school from 3.20pm onwards.
-Parents/carers will be notified by text message if their child is required to remain behind after school that day to serve the 30-minute lates detention.
+Parents/carers will be notified by the ClassCharts App or text message if their child is required to remain behind after school that day to serve the 30-minute lates detention.